walidjaved/Purple-Team-Attack-Detection-Lab/README.md

   <h4>Detect CommandLine Abuse and Obfuscation</h4>
-    <p>This query focuses on network connections made by the machine to detect potentially harmful IPs.
-Because this is a lab environment, the IPs listed here are all reputable.</p>
+    <p>This query focuses on showing if the command line was used and which commands were performed.
+The query can easily be tuned to detect common commands an attacker may use on a machine and in turn sending alerts to the SOC.</p>
     <p>Splunk Query:</p>
     <code>index=* Image="*cmd.exe" | table _time host User CommandLine ParentImage | sort - _time</code><br>
     <br>